-In case you missed it (or have had your eyes firmly closed), NSW is home to some of the prettiest, most idyllic beach towns in Australia.
+In case you missed it (or have had your eyes firmly closed), NSW is home to some of the prettiest beach towns in Australia.

 Situated on the brink of Queensland but claimed firmly as a NSW gem, Kingscliff is a picture-perfect spot for fishing, surfing, whale-watching, snorkelling and whiling away the day playing on the beach.

 An ideal pick for families, Kingscliff is still relatively sleepy but with plenty going on for those who love the great outdoors.
 There are some lovely family-friendly resorts, such as Peppers Salt and Mantra on Salt Beach, or plenty of Airbnbs for effortless accommodation.

 Restaurant-wise, you’ll find plenty of spots to grab a bite along Kingscliff’s main streets, including Kingscliff Beach Hotel and popular seafood restaurant Fins.
 Kids will love sampling fresh regional produce at the Kingscliff Markets, held on the second and fourth Saturday of the month—or taking a trip to nearby Tropical Fruit World, where there is a range of rare, exotic fruits and wandering kangaroos.